deanwampler/deanwampler.github.io/polyglotprogramming/papers/index.md

 {% include JB/setup %}

 <section id="talks" class="talks centered">
-Most of my conference and user group talks can be found in this <a href="https://github.com/deanwampler/Presentations/">GitHub repo</a>.
-I recent removed some very old talks from the list on this page.
+My talks can be found in this <a href="https://github.com/deanwampler/Presentations/">GitHub repo</a>.
+The most recent and relevant ones are listed here.

 <table class="talks-table centered">
   <tr>